807502278/ComfyUI-3D-MeshTool/README.md

     - ✅ `Array sequence` (still needs optimization)
     - ✅ `Data conversion` (may need to add other conversions)
     - ✅ `OBJ import` (used code from 3dpack, still need to add whether the model is normalized and its data output to retain the original size and position when processing models in batch)
+    - ✅ `PLY import` (The ply point cloud output from industrial software can be imported, and the author tested its feasibility using CloudCompare)
     - 🟩 `Simple direct preview window` (no need to save first) + preview window for world normals/depth/mask/specified view (can be used for compositing)
     - 🟩 `Save`, choose which data to save
 - `Model Optimization`